From teaching questions to feasible, evidence-informed SoTL projects

-You want to work more evidence-informed.
+You want to work more systematically and evidence-informed.

-And you may already be enthusiastic about SoTL.
+And you may already be exploring SoTL.

 But after the first energy, something shifts.